German defence minister calls Red Sea mission 'important signal'

 - Oops!Something went wrong.Please try again later.

+The planned deployment of a German frigate in the Red Sea is one of the German navy's most dangerous missions in decades, Defence Minister Boris Pistorius said on Tuesday during a visit to the ship in Crete.

-German Defence Minister Boris Pistorius has emphasized the importance of the planned deployment of a German frigate in the Red Sea as part of an EU naval mission to protect shipping from Houthi militants in Yemen.
+The deployment, which is part of an EU naval mission to protect shipping from Houthi militants in Yemen, is a sign that Germany is taking international responsibility, Pistorius said.

-"We will protect international security and freedom of navigation.
-The impact will not be underestimated," the minister told public broadcaster ZDF on Tuesday.
+"It is no exaggeration to say that this is the most serious, the most dangerous deployment of the navy in decades," Pistorius said.

+The mission is about protecting international law, freedom and security on the seas, but also about stabilizing trade routes and the entire region, the minister explained.

-The deployment is a "very important signal to the attacking Houthi and the organisations and states behind them."
+The deployment is a "very important signal to the attacking Houthis and the organizations and states behind them," the minister told public broadcaster ZDF earlier on Tuesday.

-On Monday, EU foreign ministers approved the mission, which involves sending European warships and airborne early warning systems to the Red Sea, the Gulf of Aden and surrounding waters.

 The vessels will have orders only to fire on the militants if they attack first and will not be authorized to shoot pre-emptively.
 The operational command is to be in the Greek city of Larissa.

-Houthi militants from Yemen have been attacking ships in the region in what they say is retaliation for Israeli military action in the Gaza Strip.
+Houthi militants from Yemen have been attacking ships in the Red Sea in what they say is retaliation for Israeli military action in the Gaza Strip.

 The freedom of trade routes and the safety of ships on the most important sea corridor between Europe and Asia are indispensable, Pistorius said.